 There are two types of KYC verification:

-The Government of India has a list of Officially Valid Documents (OVDs) that can be submitted as proof for KYC verification.
+The Government of India has a list of ‘Officially Valid Documents’ (OVDs) that can be submitted as proof for KYC verification.
 You can check this list of KYC documents here and submit one as proof of identity and another as proof of address.
-Post submitting the KYC documents once, the financial institution can request you to share the documents again in a periodic manner to update the KYC records.
+Post submitting the KYC documents the financial institution can request you to share the documents again in a periodic manner to update the KYC records.
 The periodicity of updating the KYC information is at the discretion of the bank and varies from one account type to another.

-Some of the popular banks that offer KYC services include State Bank of India (SBI), Axis Bank, HDFC Bank, RBL Bank, etc. You can opt for offline or online KYC service based on your convenience.
+Some of the popular banks that offer KYC services include the State Bank of India (SBI), Axis Bank, HDFC Bank, RBL Bank, etc. You can opt for offline or online KYC services based on your convenience.
 If you wish to go digital, you can even avail eKYC services offered by these banks.